euba/BacArena/README.md

 - Each organism is represented individually
 - Simulation of >10 different species and thousands of organisms on your desktop computer
 - Diffusion of substances
+- Screening of phenotypes
-- Detection of different phenotypes
+- Detection of crossfeeding
 - Chemotaxis
 - Kinetics of reactions
 - Separation of simulation and evaluation